Aryan-Singh03/video-translation-pipeline/README.md

 # Video Translation Pipeline: English to German

-This repository implements a complete video translation pipeline that converts English videos to German while preserving the original speaker's voice characteristics, tone, and identity.
+This repository implements a complete video translation pipeline that converts English videos to a language of hte user's choice while preserving the original speaker's voice characteristics, tone, and identity.

 ## Overview

 Given an input MP4 video and corresponding SRT subtitle file, this pipeline:
-1. Extracts original audio and translates subtitles to German
+1. Extracts original audio and translates subtitles to intended language
-2. Generates German speech using Google TTS
+2. Generates new language speech using Google TTS
 3. Applies voice cloning using OpenVoice to match the original speaker's characteristics
 4. Synchronizes the cloned audio with video timing
 5. Produces a final translated video with seamless audio replacement